awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 1. Choose **Run**\.

    After completing these steps, check your logs in CloudWatch to ensure you are receiving the metrics, logs, or Windows event logs you expect\.
-If you are satisfied with the results, you can optionally [Store CloudWatch agent Configuration Settings in Parameter Store](#monitoring-cloudwatch-agent-store-config)\.
-If the migration is not successful or the results are not as expected, you can [Rolling Back to Log Collection with SSM Agent](#monitoring-cloudwatch-agent-roll-back)\.
+If you are satisfied with the results, you can optionally [Store CloudWatch agent configuration settings in Parameter Store](#monitoring-cloudwatch-agent-store-config)\.
+If the migration is not successful or the results are not as expected, you can [Rolling back to log collection with SSM Agent](#monitoring-cloudwatch-agent-roll-back)\.

-## Store CloudWatch agent Configuration Settings in Parameter Store<a name="monitoring-cloudwatch-agent-store-config"></a>
+## Store CloudWatch agent configuration settings in Parameter Store<a name="monitoring-cloudwatch-agent-store-config"></a>

 You can store the contents of an Amazon CloudWatch agent configuration file in Parameter Store\.
 By maintaining this configuration data in a parameter, multiple instances can derive their configuration settings from it, and you avoid having to create or manually update configuration files on your instances\.
 For example, you can use Run Command to write the contents of the parameter to configuration files on multiple instances, or use State Manager to help avoid configuration drift in the CloudWatch agent configuration settings across a fleet of instances\.

 When you run the CloudWatch agent configuration wizard, you can choose to let the wizard save your configuration settings as a new parameter in Parameter Store\.
-For information about running the CloudWatch agent configuration wizard, see [Create the CloudWatch agent Configuration File with the Wizard](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-cloudwatch-agent-configuration-file-wizard.html)\.
+For information about running the CloudWatch agent configuration wizard, see [Create the CloudWatch agent configuration file with the wizard](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-cloudwatch-agent-configuration-file-wizard.html)\.

 If you ran the wizard but did not choose the option to save the settings as a parameter, or you created the CloudWatch agent configuration file manually, you can retrieve the data to save as a parameter on your instance in the following file: